jlandowner/go-interactive-ssh/README.md

 	}
 }
 ```
-You cam generate a Command by NewCommand()
+You can generate a Command by NewCommand()

 Command struct is here.